iterative/dvc.org/content/blog/2021-09-30-september-21-community-gems.md

 them down, modify, commit and push commit back.

 This is the most seure way to handle this use case, but you have another option.
-You can `dvc pull` from the sub-directory, then make your changes in the sub-directory, and `dvc add` the changes.
+You can `dvc pull -R` from the sub-directory, then make your changes in the sub-directory, and `dvc add` the changes.
 Then you can do a `git commit` and `dvc push` to manage those changes.